Caliper Basics

 init 0.000020 0.000020 0.000020 0.229568 0.000000

-You can use the cali-query program to list available configs and their parameters.
-For example, cali-query --help=configs lists all configs and their options.
-You can also query parameters for a specific config, e.g. cali-query --help=runtime-report.
+You can use cali-query --help=configs to list all available recipes and their parameters.
+You can also query parameters for a specific recipe, e.g. cali-query --help=runtime-report.

 runtime-report